Whonki/Whonki/README.md

 # Hi!
 I'm Alice!
 I'm a university student pursuing a degree in Computer Science.
 As the years go on, hopefully I'll make some projects that I stick with!

+At the current moment, I'm trying to learn TypeScript and React :) hopefully I can do shit in frontend, and maybe I can do more beyond that!

 ## Pronouns
 - She/Her (Please use!)
 - It/Its